timchen863/timchen863.github.io/_projects/demo-project/index.md

 | Row 1, Col 1 | Row 1, Col 2 |
 | Row 2, Col 1 | Row 2, Col 2 |

-make sure to leave aline betwen the table and the header
+make sure to leave aline betwen the table and the header-->